Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 Maret 2025 16.27.05 UTC
+- WIB: Rabu, 5 Maret 2025 17.29.08 UTC
-- WITA: Rabu, 5 Maret 2025 17.27.05 UTC
+- WITA: Rabu, 5 Maret 2025 18.29.08 UTC
-- WIT: Rabu, 5 Maret 2025 18.27.05 UTC
+- WIT: Rabu, 5 Maret 2025 19.29.08 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational